Bee Cards

 April

-• Looks like a small, fluffy Garden bumblebee
+• Like a small, fluffy Garden bumblebee with a short, wide face

 • Often have dark forms, especially queens